 • Remove pork chops from the brine and pat them dry with a paper towel.
 If the pork chops have a fat cap on one side, make small cuts into the fat to help them cook evenly.

-• In a small bowl, combine the brown sugar, garlic powder, mustard powder, and paprika.
+• To make the seasoning, in a small bowl, combine the brown sugar, garlic powder, mustard powder, and paprika.
 Apply the rub to both sides of the pork chops and massage it into the meat.

 • Place the seasoned pork chops on the prepared baking sheet and bake for 16 minutes.